dar2003/Credit-Card-Financial-Report-Dashboard/README.md

 2.Breakdown of 667K transactions, analyzing revenue by customer job, education, age group, and state, identifying high-value segments.

-3. Quarterly performance analysis with dynamic filters for Q1 to Q4, showcasing revenue and transaction trends.
+3.Quarterly performance analysis with dynamic filters for Q1 to Q4, showcasing revenue and transaction trends.

 **Technologies Used:** Power BI for data visualization, incorporating advanced DAX functions and custom visuals to deliver an intuitive and informative dashboard.